On the Steiner property for planar minimizing clusters. The anisotropic case: Final comments

 Let us consider this function in the general case when $\h$ does not need to be symmetric.
 The existence of a point $O$ minimizing $L$ is obvious, and by the strict convexity of the unit ball we can observe that such a point is uniquely determined if the points are not aligned.
 In addition, if the points are not aligned and $O$ is not one of them, the three directions $OA,\,OB$ and $OC$ necessarily satisfy the relation~(\ref{1storder}).
 It is interesting to observe ``how many'' admissible triples there are, and this is explained by the lemma below. \begin{lem} Let $\h:\R^2\to\R^+$ be as in Lemma~\ref{qs}.
-Then, there exists at least a triple $\{A,\,B,\,C\}$ in $\partial\C$ which satisfies the property~(\ref{1storder}).
-In particular, for every $A\in\partial \C$, there is exactly a pair $\{B,\,C\}$ such that the triple $\{A,\,B,\,C\}$ satisfies~(\ref{1storder}) if $\h$ is symmetric, while if $\h$ is not symmetric it is also possible that there is no such pair, or several ones. \end{lem} \begin{proof} We have already noticed that for every three non-aligned points $A,\,B,\,C$ there exists a unique point $O$ minimizing the function $L$ defined above, and the three directions $OA,\,OB$ and $OC$ satisfy the property~(\ref{1storder}) if $O\notin \{A,\,B,\,C\}$.
+Then, there exists a triple of non-aligned points $\{A,\,B,\,C\}$ in $\partial\C$, with the property that~(\ref{1storder}) is satisfied with some $O\notin \{A,\,B,\,C\}$.
+In addition, if $\h$ is symmetric then for every $A\in\partial \C$ there exists a unique choice of $\{B,\,C\}$ in $\partial\C$ so that the triple $\{A,\,B,\,C\}$ has the previous property.
+Instead, if $\h$ is not symmetric, it is possible that for some $A\in\partial\C$ there is either no such pair, or more than one. \end{lem} \begin{proof} We have already noticed that for every three non-aligned points $A,\,B,\,C$ there exists a unique point $O$ minimizing the function $L$ defined in~(\ref{Lgrosso}), and the three directions $OA,\,OB$ and $OC$ satisfy the property~(\ref{1storder}) if $O\notin \{A,\,B,\,C\}$.
 To prove the first part of the statement we want then to find three such points.
 Notice that the requirement that the points $A,\,B,\,C$ belong to $\partial\C$ is just to fix their length, but since $\nabla\h$ is $0$-homogeneous this can be achieved for free just dividing the length of the segments $OA,\,OB$ and $OC$ by $\h(OA),\,\h(OB)$ and $\h(OC)$ recpectively.

 We start by taking three non-aligned points $A_0,\,B,\,C\in\R^2$.
 If the corresponding minimizing point $O$ is not one of them, we are already done.
 Otherwise, we can assume that $O=A_0$.
 We will obtain the first part of the statement by finding a point $A_t$ such that $A_t,\,B$ and $C$ are still non-aligned, and the point $O_t$ minimizing the function $L_t(P)=\h(PA_t)+ \h(PB)+\h(PC)$ is not in $\{A_t,\,B,\,C\}$.